cyberark/conjur/docs/tutorials/integrations/nginx.md

 for an older standard for TLS and is still often used interchangeably.)

 The `certificate` is a public key, and the `certificate_key` is the corresponding private key.
-NGINX maintains [documentation][nginx-https] about how to configure the server for HTTPS, including production optimization guidelines and the values of many default settings, so that is worth reading.
+NGINX maintains useful [documentation][nginx-https] about how to configure the server for HTTPS, including production optimization guidelines and the values of many default settings.

 [nginx-https]: https://nginx.org/en/docs/http/configuring_https_servers.html